ignite/cli/docs/guide/scavenge/07-keeper.md

 # Keeper

-Keepers are a Cosmos SDK abstraction whose role is to manage access to the subset of the state defined by various modules.

-## Create scavenge
+## Create Scavenge

-Make the required changes in the `x/scavenge/keeper/msg_server_submit_scavenge.go` file so the create scavenge method can manage the following:
+Create scavenge method should do the following:

 * Check that a scavenge with a given solution hash doesn't exist
-* Send tokens from the scavenge creator account to a module account
+* Send tokens from scavenge creator account to a module account
 * Write the scavenge to the store

 ```go